Welcome to Creative Pathways!

 ACCESS INFORMATION:

-The event is taking place at Scope's Village Green space, within Here East (Media Centre) at Queen Elizabeth Olympic Park.
+Accessibility is at the heart of this event.
+The event is taking place at Scope, within Here East (Media Centre) at Queen Elizabeth Olympic Park.

 Here East (Media Centre), Queen Elizabeth Olympic Park.
 14 East Bay Lane.
 London.
 E15 2GW